CosmWasm/cosmwasm/IBC.md

 understand it fully).

-Also note the different return response here (`IbcReceiveResponse` rather than `IbcBasicResponse`)?
+Also note the different return response here (`IbcReceiveResponse` rather than `IbcBasicResponse`).
 This is because it has an extra field `acknowledgement: Binary`, which must be filled out.
 All successful message must return an encoded `Acknowledgement` response in this field, that can be parsed by the sending chain.